cedrictwardz/SiderealFilter/README.md

 ### Input variables:

 The variables [eq] and [evla,evlo,evdp] at the beginning of the script need to be changed manually.
-It is possible to act like there is no earthquake by setting [eq] to some time in the future.
+It is possible to act like there is no earthquake by setting [eq] to some time in the future, but this has not been tested.

+There are several variables that are hard-coded in the script.
+In particular, there are safeguards that are used to check if there is a indeed a sidereal signature (line 137-139).

 ### Input files: